-By Fung Mei Lin, Entrepreneur and Private Business, Lead Partner, PwC Malaysia
+By Fung Mei Lin, Entrepreneurial and Private Business, Lead Partner, PwC Malaysia

 Family-owned businesses, which make up 80-90% of firms worldwide, are important drivers of national Gross Domestic Product (GDP) and job growth.
 As family businesses are built from the ground up on the back of owners' hard work and effort, it stands to reason that they would strive to preserve the business that had been founded or entrusted to them for the generations to come.
 This is no different in Malaysia.